Welcome to Buckton Fields

 Q. What is the area of land being proposed for the development?

-This development would cover approximately 50 hectares.
+The overall development would cover approximately 50 hectares.
 Bordered to the west by the A5199 and to the east by the A508, Buckton Fields is located 4.5km from Northampton town centre, immediately to the north of the existing residential district of White Hills, which lies within the boundary of Northampton Borough Council.
-The Buckton Field site itself lies within the boundary of Daventry District, therefore the outline planning application has been submitted to Daventry District Council.
+The Buckton Field site itself lies within the boundary of Daventry

 HOUSING